-The sinuses are two anatomical cavities full of air we all have above the posterior part of our upper jaw.
+The sinuses are two anatomical cavities full of air which we all have located above the posterior part of our upper jaw.
 Much like a balloon, these cavities are surrounded by a membrane and can change shape when teeth are lost.

 If you have lost bone in the posterior region of the jaw due to periodontal disease, tooth loss, or you have worn dentures for some time, you may not have enough bone to facilitate dental implant surgery.
 A sinus lift procedure can help raise the sinus floor to develop bone for the successful placement of dental implants.

 X-rays and a CT scan are used during the initial consultation stages to identify areas where bone is deficient, as well as mapping important underlying structures such as nerves and blood vessels which must be avoided during surgery.